eikofee/nene-quest/README.md

 ![](samples/screenshot01.png)

-## Our project
+## nene-quest

 ![](samples/screenshot02.png)

 # Compilation & Execution

-We don't have any release yet so you can only compile the project by yourself for the moment.
+We currently don't have any release yet so you have to compile the project by yourself.

 * Download SFML 2.4.2 : https://www.sfml-dev.org/download/sfml/2.4.2/